Created for expats living in Japan

 Website: https://jca-chitosefunabashi.jimdo.com

-Address: Multiple venues (please check the website)
+Address: Multiple venues (Please check the website)

 JCA Chitosefunabashi offers 7 Japanese language classes.
 Please note that it is not allowed to apply for multiple classes, making it important to choose one you would like to attend.
-For more information on the classes, schedule, etc., please visit JCA Chitosefunabashi's website.

 Japanese Language Classes in Chiyoda-ku